keboola/connection-docs/manipulation/transformations/index.md

 To save time, you can run multiple orchestration tasks in parallel.

 ### Dependencies

 Dependencies allow you to chain transformation steps.
 A given transformation is executed after all required steps have been executed.

 Originally, we thought this was a cool idea; it allowed everyone to build a network of interdependent and reusable blocks of SQL code.
-However, a network of nontransparent dependency trees was usually created, so we have decided to abolish this feature in the near future.
-If possible, please do not use dependencies as it will make future migrations easier.
+However, a network of nontransparent dependency trees was usually created...